jxsl13/TeeworldsEconDiscordModerationBot/readme.md

 The moderation bot ensures that the Discord message log is not older than 24 hours.
 This is takes some load off of Discord and ensures some privacy for the users that play on the servers, as the moderation staff does and should not have an extended access to such information.

+### Expiration of interacting with votes via Discord reactions

+After a vote has been started ingame, the discord bot allows for up to 30 seconds to interact with the vote, as the votes expire after that period of time.
+Any reactions that were pressed after that time slot do not do anything.

 ## Usage